simonvomeyser/simple-ssh-commands/README.md

 }
 ```

+and then run `npm run execute-ls-on-server` or whatever you named you script.

 ## Password handling

 Passwords *can* be added to your `.simple-ssh-commands` file.
 This is only a good idea if you do not commit this file though.

 This Package supports two other ways to handle your passwords:

 1. If you don't add it to your `.simple-ssh-commands` file you will be prompted every time to enter it when you want to run the commands.
-Just enter the password then and the commands will be run if everything is correct.
+Just enter password and the commands will be run.

-2. If this process is to cumbersome for you, there is the possibility to greate `.env` file (if you don't already have one) in your projects root.
+2. If this process is to cumbersome for you, there is the possibility to create a `.env` file (if you don't already have one) in your projects root.
 You can add the key value pair `SSC_PASSWORD=12345` (with your password) to it.
 The password will be taken from there if the key is found.

 ## Multiple connections and commands